inspire-1a03/pip-2021/google-sheets2.md

 ## 3. Canadian mobility trends

 > Q1.
-How has mobility changed in Canada over the pandemic
+How has mobility changed in Canada over the pandemic?

 In this analysis, you'll create an interactive Timeline chart that shows changes in cross-Canada mobility for all 6 place types.